Skip to content

 Providing more space for nature is good for biodiversity, climate protection and adaptation to the impacts of climate change.
 The Centre of Competence for Nature-based Climate Action (KNK) provides advice about measures that can be used to achieve this in Germany.

-Whether on land or in water: when nature is allowed to develop according to its own rules or if we care for it carefully to ensure that it is conserved or restored, then biodiversity flourishes.
-Near-natural forests, wetlands or grasslands are also effective carbon sinks and thereby help to provide nature-based solutions for climate action.
+Whether on land or in water: when nature is allowed to develop according to its own rules, or when near-natural habitats are conserved or restored, biodiversity flourishes.
+Near-natural forests, wetlands or grasslands are also effective carbon sinks and thus contribute to nature-based climate action.

 The state of play for wilderness and protected areas in Germany

-Protected areas are one of our most important strategies for conservation.
-Protected areas offer a direct way to conserve both species and their habitats.
-There are various categories of protected area, which differ in terms of their conservation purpose, conservation targets and the restrictions that these goals place on their usage.
-The most important categories of protected area are nature reserves, national parks, national natural monuments, biosphere reserves, protected natural sites and nature parks, as well as protected areas that meet Natura 2000 requirements.
+Protected areas are one of the most important instruments for nature conservation.
+They make a direct contribution to conserving species and their habitats.
+There are various categories of protected area, which differ in terms of their conservation purpose, conservation targets and the restrictions that these goals place on their use.
+The most important categories are nature reserves, national parks, national natural monuments, biosphere reserves, landscape protection areas and nature parks, as well as Natura 2000 sites.

 What action can be taken to strengthen wilderness and protected areas?